Hyperthyroidism: Diagnosis

 Typical administration involves a pill or liquid containing sodium iodide (NaI) taken orally, which contains a small amount of iodine-131, amounting to perhaps less than a grain of salt.
-A 2-hour fast of no food prior to and for 1 hour after ingesting the pill is required.
-This low dose of radioiodine is typically tolerated by individuals otherwise allergic to iodine (such as those unable to tolerate contrast mediums containing larger doses of iodine such as used in CT scan, intravenous pyelogram (IVP), and similar imaging diagnostic procedures).
+A 2-hour fast of no food before and for 1 hour after ingesting the pill is required.
+This low dose of radioiodine is typically tolerated by individuals otherwise allergic to iodine (such as those unable to tolerate contrast mediums containing larger doses of iodine, such as used in CT scan, intravenous pyelogram (IVP), and similar imaging diagnostic procedures).
 Excess radioiodine that does not get absorbed into the thyroid gland is eliminated by the body in urine.
 Some people with hyperthyroidism may experience a slight allergic reaction to the diagnostic radioiodine and may be given an antihistamine.

 The person returns 24 hours later to have the level of radioiodine "uptake" (absorbed by the thyroid gland) measured by a device with a metal bar placed against the neck, which measures the radioactivity emitted from the thyroid.
 This test takes about 4 minutes while the uptake % (i.e., percentage) is accumulated (calculated) by the machine software.
 A scan is also performed, wherein images (typically a center, left, and right angle) are taken of the contrasted thyroid gland with a gamma camera; a radiologist will read and prepare a report indicating the uptake % and comments after examining the images.
 People with hyperthyroidism will typically "take up" higher-than-normal levels of radioiodine.
 Normal ranges for RAI uptake are from 10 to 30%.

 In addition to testing the TSH levels, many doctors test for T_{3}, Free T_{3}, T_{4}, and/or Free T_{4} for more detailed results.
 Free T_{4} is unbound to any protein in the blood.
 Adult limits for these hormones are: TSH (units): 0.45 – 4.50 uIU/mL; T_{4} Free/Direct (nanograms): 0.82 – 1.77 ng/dl; and T_{3} (nanograms): 71 – 180 ng/dl.
 Persons with hyperthyroidism can easily exhibit levels many times these upper limits for T_{4} and/or T_{3}.
 See a complete table of normal range limits for thyroid function at the thyroid gland article.

 In hyperthyroidism, CK-MB (Creatine kinase) is usually elevated.